Cemile Sultan: Death

-In 2005, at least fourteen of her descendants from her three married with issue children were still alive.
+As of 2005, at least fourteen of her descendants from her three marriages that produced children were still living.

 Personality

 On ceremonial occasions, Cemile Sultan took precedence as she was the eldest, and always took her place at Abdul Hamid's right.
 A large armchair was reserved for her on the right-hand side, where she took a seat.
 In processions, she walked at the side of Perestu Kadın, ahead of everyone else.

 She always wore brown-colored dresses and on her head a hotoz of the same color, fashioned of lace or tulle.
 She dressed in the Turkish style, with a long train fastened to her waist.
 Since the sumptuous fabrics she wore were always various shades of brown, this color served as something of a hallmark for her.
 She wore no jewels whatsoever.
 Despite this simplicity, her imperial bearing amply conveyed her rank of princess.

 Those in a position to know said that she looked just like her father.
 Everyone in the palace felt great respect and fondness for Princess Cemile, holding her in affectionate esteem.
 She spoke so graciously and intelligently, not laughing when it was not called for, and exhibiting toward everyone the appropriate conduct due to them.
-She was considered the perfect Ottoman princess and for this, she was Abdülmecid I's favorite daughter.
+She was considered the perfect Ottoman princess, and for this, she was Abdülmecid I's favorite daughter.